BeardedTinker/Home-Assistant_Config/README.md

   - Telegram for notifications and control
   - Zigbee2MQTT for controlling (and now also updating) my Zigbee devices
   - Google for integration with Google Assistant and various Home devices
-  - Synology for Surveillence station and Synology system statistics and info
+  - Synology for Surveillence station and Synology system statistics & info
   - HACS - Home Assistant Community Store - for even more custom components and plugins
   - influxDB - storing data generated by Home Assistant
   - OctoPrint - to see what my Ender 3 Pro 3D printer is doing